-- a. utilize on an on-going basis Uruguay Round implementation seminars and other appropriate means to: - (i) improve APEC economies' understanding of provisions in the WTO Agreement and obligations thereunder; - (ii) identify operational problems encountered in implementation of the WTO Agreement and areas in which APEC economies may require technical assistance; and - (iii) explore cooperative efforts to provide such technical assistance in implementation; - b. consider implementation of suggestions for follow-on work from Uruguay Round implementation seminars; and - c. undertake technical assistance based on discussion at the above seminars, including cooperative training projects targeted at prevalent implementation problems to be undertaken in conjunction with the WTO Secretariat and other relevant international institutions a. conduct surveys as necessary of trade and investment impediments;
+- a. utilize on an on-going basis Uruguay Round implementation seminars and other appropriate means to: - i. improve APEC economies' understanding of provisions in the WTO Agreement and obligations thereunder; - ii. identify operational problems encountered in implementation of the WTO Agreement and areas in which APEC economies may require technical assistance; and - iii. explore cooperative efforts to provide such technical assistance in implementation;

+- b. consider implementation of suggestions for follow-on work from Uruguay Round implementation seminars; and - c. undertake technical assistance based on discussion at the above seminars, including cooperative training projects targeted at prevalent implementation problems to be undertaken in conjunction with the WTO Secretariat and other relevant international institutions.

-15. INFORMATION GATHERING AND ANALYSIS (GROUNDWORK) OBJECTIVE
+15. INFORMATION GATHERING AND ANALYSIS (GROUNDWORK)